DMC is no longer accepting referrals for the Los Angeles area.

 Basic Orientation: Demonstration of techniques used to maintain familiarization with one’s immediate environment whether in the home, neighborhood, or community; explanation of cane travel, walking with sighted guides, and obtaining and using guide dogs.

-Communication Assistance: If feasible, basic training in reading and writing Braille, adaptive methods of hand writing, typing, and use of communication devices such as the telephone, digital recorders, smart phones, and computers.
+Communication Assistance: If feasible, basic training in reading and writing Braille, adaptive methods of hand writing, typing, and use of communication devices such as the telephone, digital recorders, smart phones and speakers, and computers.

 Information and Referral: Assistance in the location of resources and information relevant to products and services for older individuals with significant vision loss, as well as, referral for services such as low vision assessments or orientation and mobility training.